+Editor’s Note: This story was originally published in 2022.
 Provision Company — Southport Provision Company — called “Pro Co.” by locals — has been a mainstay in Southport since 1993.
-Originally a small shack where beachgoers could walk in

 Provision Company — called “Pro Co.” by locals — has been a mainstay in Southport since 1993.
 Originally a small shack where beachgoers could walk in and grab what they needed before hitting the water, Pro Co. maintains its laid-back feel, as the restaurant is known for its self-serve bottled drinks.
 “It’s like being at your friend’s house at a cookout — you go to the cooler and grab a drink,” says Manager Paul “Shorty” Tilling.
 Then you pay on your way out, no questions asked.
 “People come back for the great food, but especially because we treat them like family.”
 Want to order like a regular?
 Make sure you ask for “Thee Special” — a half-pound of steamed shrimp served with a local deviled crab cake and corn or house-made cucumber salad.
 While you’re chowing down, keep an eye out for Iggy the egret, the restaurant’s unofficial mascot — around 3 p.m., he often makes an appearance on the dock. — Anna Grace Thrailkill

-On Thursday and Sunday nights in the summer, boaters in New Bern dock at Persimmons Waterfront Restaurant hoping to grab a table on the deck for live music from mostly local bands, a delicious meal, and an unencumbered view of the Neuse River.
-Seafood fans dive into shrimpburgers or the crispy local sea bass, while landlubbers enjoy Southern favorites like tomato pie or sweet-corn-and-pimento hush puppies.
+On Sunday nights in the summer, boaters in New Bern dock at Persimmons Waterfront Restaurant are hoping to grab a table on the deck for live music from mostly local bands, a delicious meal, and an unencumbered view of the Neuse River.
+Seafood fans dive into shrimp rolls or the seared tuna, while landlubbers enjoy Southern favorites like fried green tomatoes or sweet-corn-and-pimento hush puppies.
 When the Craven County restaurant was being built prior to opening in 2010, its owners found submerged logs at the neighboring marina that they believed dated back to the 19th century, when the Pollock Street location was home to a lumber mill and turpentine distillery.
 They salvaged a log that was cut from a persimmon tree and had it milled into their host stand, one of the first things that guests see when they arrive. — Katie Kane

 Chef Heather Mitchell was entering a customer’s order at Edenton Bay Oyster Bar one day when, out of a picture window, she saw an osprey swoop down and pluck a fish out of Pembroke Creek.
 Once a showroom for boat sales, Edenton Bay Oyster Bar is mere feet from the water.
 “You step off of our patio, and you step onto the dock,” Mitchell says.
 As much as possible, she sources her ingredients locally and seasonally, depending on what comes off the boats that day.
 Her take on oysters Rockefeller, called Southern Oysters Rock, combines the delightfully salty flavor of the sea with some of North Carolina’s land-based favorites: collard greens, bacon, and Texas Pete.
 Boaters often order a dozen each of her specialty oyster dishes, which also include BBQ, Grilled Cheese, and Sushi flavors, served on the half shell. — Katie King